genesys/bold360-mobile-docs-android/voice-to-voice-android.md

 When voice support feature is configured to `Voice to Voice`, Once a response is received, that response will be parsed to a textual presentation to be read out.
 All parts of the response are combined and read. message body, persistent options and quick options, if available.
 Each read section has a configurable prefix.
 In case there's a need to alternate some of the `read out` text, before it is read to the user, implement and set a `TTSReadAlterProvider`to the ChatController instance.
+> The default text to be read, as provided by the SDK implementation, is available on `readRequest.readResult` property. this text can be changed, or the response details provided on `readRequest.readoutMessage` can be used to create a different readoutResult outcome.
 ```kotlin
 // 1. implement the provider:
 val ttsProvider = object : TTSReadAlterProvider{